-With so much potential, why hasn't Lean been more rapidly adopted in the financial services industry?
-Unfortunately, many people readily accept that Lean is perfect for manufacturing, but deny that Lean will work in their sector.
+With so much potential, why hasn't Lean banking been more rapidly adopted in the financial services industry?
+Unfortunately, many people readily accept that Lean is perfect for manufacturing but deny that Lean will work in their sector.
 But the truth is that finance is just a different type of factory.
 It's a factory that processes information, and there is a lot of waste.
 The principles of Lean do not change.

 Changing the mindset often exposes a significant amount of waste.
-In their work, Matching Supply with Demand, Gerard Cachon and Christian Terwiesch found that only 40% of the work that went into underwriting loans added any value at one large consumer bank.
+In their work, Matching Supply with Demand, Gerard Cachon, and Christian Terwiesch found that only 40% of the work that went into underwriting loans added any value at one large consumer bank.
 The rest was wasted on unproductive tasks such as processing old loan requests that were unlikely to be accepted by the customer or processing loans that would be rejected because of the applicant's credit score.

-The key to reducing risk in culture of constant change is ensuring that change is managed and implemented thoughtfully.
+The key to reducing risk in a culture of constant change is ensuring that change is managed and implemented thoughtfully.
 Lean software helps by creating a repository for knowledge and a dashboard for tracking many current efforts to innovate.

 While the Lean theory is pretty simple, the execution is complicated because it's a people process that requires a significant shift in the culture and the way activities are managed.
 Although Lean may seem like an operations issue, it's really a management practice that requires organizations to interact with workers in new, unfamiliar ways.
 For example, the Lean principle of engaging employees in improvement means that workers involved in a process must be asked how it could be improved.
 The people dimension of Lean can not be an afterthought.
 Changing the way people behave must be addressed from the start.
-Employees are more likely to resist change if they don't know how they can help improve the process and understand how their efforts equate to value.
+Employees are more likely to resist change if they don't know how to help improve the process and understand how their efforts equate to value.
 Lean works best as both a top-down and bottom-up effort.

 Lean must be tailored for the banking industry, but the fundamental principles hold.
 When organizations have a common goal, a well-defined set of expectations, and executive commitment, they are well-positioned for success.